becarpenter/wget6/wget-6874bis.md

 I read the manual, but it didn't tell me that I needed to reboot Linux for that "install" to take effect.

-Note some idefs that must be set (they were set by default on my system):
+Note some ifdefs that must be set (they were set by default on my system):

 ~~~~
    ENABLE_IPV6